SoftwareMansion/capturegram/README.md

 ## Demo

-See it live on https://exp.host/@sjchmiela/capture-gram.
+See it live on https://exp.host/@sjchmiela/capture-gram or https://snack.expo.io/@sjchmiela/capturegram.